MicrosoftDocs/Virtualization-Documentation/tlfs.md

 The *interrupt state* register provides information about the interrupt state of the virtual processor.
-It indicates whether the virtual processor is in an “interrupt shadow” and whether non-maskable interrupts are currently masked.
+It indicates whether the virtual processor is in an “interrupt shadow" and whether non-maskable interrupts are currently masked.
 Certain instructions inhibit the delivery of hardware interrupts and debug traps for one instruction.
 Furthermore, when a non-maskable interrupt is delivered to the virtual